 Household Budget Surveys (HBS) - Overview

-What are the Household Budget Survey?
+What is the Household Budget Survey?

 The Household Budget Survey, abbreviated as HBS, is a national survey focusing on households' expenditure on goods and services, giving a picture of living conditions in the European Union (EU).
 It is carried out by each Member State and is used to compile weightings for important macroeconomic indicators, such as consumer price indices (used as measures of inflation) and national accounts.